Country Info | Read more

 Tourist Season: November-March (Winter)

-Activities: AED 200+/day (private desert safaris, luxury yacht rentals, helicopter tours).
+Activities: $54+/day (private desert safaris, helicopter tours, yacht rentals).

 Off-Peak Season: April-October